 Many global cultures refer to their matristic epochs as the sacred feminine.
 A Matristic ( partnership) society centred on the traditional thought of the feminine values of nurture, care, cooperation, protection, unconditional mutual respect, reciprocity and connectedness to the Earth – in short, a matristic order recognise all life springs from the feminine.
 While being concerned for the rights and well-being of women, needs arise is broadly involved with source of energy in all its manifestations.
 It is a restoration of the balance to unchecked patriarchy.

-Few entities have revered the Earth Goddess’s vibrant worship and devotion in humanity’s long and varied history.
+Few entities have revered the All-Mother Earth God vibrant worship and devotion in humanity’s long and varied history.
 Also commonly referred to as the Great Mother, this figure would find expression in multiple forms throughout the world’s innumerable cultural traditions and historical epics.
-In her most essential representation, this figure would symbolize the sanctity and provenance of the earth itself.
+In her most essential representation, this figure would symbolise the sanctity and provenance of the earth itself.
 This intimate interrelationship between human cultural manifestation and the natural world beautifully enunciated in the words of Marija Gimbutas (1989) in her seminal work The Language of the Goddess:

 The Goddess, in all her manifestations, was the symbol of the unity of life in Nature.
 Her power was in water and stone, tomb and cave, animals and birds, snakes and fish, hills, trees, and flowers.
 Hence the holistic and mythopoeic perception of the sacredness and mystery of all there is on earth. (p.
 321)

 The legacy of the All-Mother Earth God stretches back many thousands of years.
 It is widely understood to exemplify the evolution of nature worship as expressed in human artistic representation and religious ritual (Baring and Cashford 1993).

 The Great Mother God in the Evolution of Consciousness